rmsk2/f256_reset/README.md

 years when my interest in retro computing reawakened some time ago.
 The Foenix F256 machines do come with a reset switch but I sometimes still feel the urge to simply type a command to reset the machine.
-This repo contains a flash resident program program which allows you to do just that.
-Do `SYS 64738` on your Foenix machine.
+This repo contains a flash resident program program which allows you to do just that: Do `SYS 64738` on your Foenix machine.

 # How does it work